 Portable chocolate at its finest, brownies are probably one of the most sinfully rich desserts on the planet.
 The dense texture and deep chocolaty flavor are a winner every time, even after a full lobster dinner.
 Like chocolate chip cookies, they’re quite portable too, so you can give the dishes a break and enjoy them in hand.

 Key lime pie

 Florida’s state pie is what the natives there (and those that have migrated south to call it home) all choose after big seafood dinners, especially lobster dinners.
 It’s creamy, tart, tangy and full of lime flavor.
-The graham cracker crust is a buttery vessel that transports the creamy concoction to your lips.
-Key lime pie is one of the best matches for dessert to go with a lobster meal.
+The graham cracker crust is a buttery vessel that transports the creamy concoction to your lips. is one of the best matches for dessert to go with a lobster meal.
 Get the real deal and you won’t be disappointed.

 Chocolate lava cake

 For some, nothing will do quite like the absurd richness of a chocolate cake that oozes with warm chocolate sauce from the center.
 A chocolate lava cake is by and large one of the most incredible choices for dessert on any occasion, especially one where lobster was served.

 Chocolate cream pie

 So, you want something divine and chocolaty, yet you don’t want to go quite as bold as chocolate lava cake?
 Chocolate cream pie is the answer.
 The creaminess is still luscious yet keeps the chocolate from overpowering your palate.
 It’s cooling too, ideal for a warm summer night.